carlosromerorodriguez/SBC_ChatBot/README.md

 deactivate
 ```

-Thank you for setting up your development environment!
+Thank you for using Exploryst!
+We hope you enjoy your travels!